dujanhung/evtsbx-api-doc/lua/es_GUI.md

 >if the file's source don't have such outputs, use file converter apps to convert them.

 >[!IMPORTANT]
->"Evertech Sandbox" don't support multiple buttons, pinned button, change button transform and change button color.
+>"Evertech Sandbox" don't support multiple buttons, pinned button, set button transform and set button color.

 >[!TIP]
 >to interact with the "place" button, you should use another MOD block whose script use `es.TryGetMultiBlock()` , `es.MultiBlock.ModBlock.send()` and `es.MultiBlock.DestroyFast()` .